Response to Arguments

 a first transistor (dual conversion gain transistor 120) connected in series to the FD (118) and the reset transistor (124) (Para 25 and 28).

-As to claim 2, Palaniappan teaches further comprising: a capacitor (dual conversion gain capacitor 122) connected to the first transistor (120) (Para 34).
+As to claim 2, Ying teaches further comprising: a first capacitor (C3) connected to the first transistor (M9) and a second capacitor (C5) connected to the second transistor (M11) (Para 25 and 26).

-As to claim 3, Palaniappan teaches wherein: the reset transistor (124) is connected to a power supply voltage (bias voltage supply terminal 134); and the capacitor (122) is connected in series to the first transistor (120) between the power supply voltage (134) and a ground voltage (ground).
+As to claim 3, Ying teaches wherein: the reset transistor (transistor M1)is connected to a power supply voltage (supply voltage Vdd 107) (Para 6); the first capacitor (C1) is connected to a first terminal of the first transistor (M7) and a second terminal of the first transistor (M7) is connected to the FD (103); and the second capacitor (C3) is connected in series to the second transistor (M9) between the power supply voltage (107) and a ground voltage (ground) (Para 25 and 26).

-As to claim 7, Ying teaches wherein: a first terminal of the reset transistor (109) is connected to a power supply voltage (107); and a terminal of the capacitor (C5) is connected to a second terminal of the reset transistor (109) via the second transistor (M11) (Para 25 and 26).
+As to claim 7, Ying teaches wherein: a first terminal of the reset transistor (109) is connected to a power supply voltage (107); and a terminal of the third capacitor (C5) is connected to a second terminal of the reset transistor (109) via the second transistor (M11) (Para 25 and 26).

 As to claim 8, Palaniappan teaches further comprising: a first transfer transistor (transfer transistor 116) connected to the first photodiode (106) and the FD (118); and a second transfer transistor (transfer transistor 112) connected to the second photodiode (102) and the FD (118), wherein the first transfer transistor (116), the second transfer transistor (112), and the first transistor (120) are directly connected to the FD (118) (Para 23 and 25).